 In 2010 Gaustabanen was no longer considered confidential and was opened to the public.
 The train quickly became very popular.
 In fact, it’s actually two trains.
 One that runs horizontally 850 m straight into the mountain.
 Then you change train and travel 1050 m up in a 39-degree slope.

-Today, Gaustabanen is open both summer and winter.
+Today, Gaustabanen is open both summer and winter, but the opening date depends on the weather conditions.
 It takes 15 minutes to take you 1800 m above sea level.
 Here you step out above an off-piste run marked out with poles on the south side.
 This is open to the public.
 From the top station you can continue the climb 30 m up to where you find Gaustatoppen Turisthytte with serving and overnight accommodation.
 If you climb upwards along the ridge, you will finally reach 1883 m above sea level.
 The grooves on the sides of the ridge are ski-able with a guide and yet require full avalanche equipment.
 On nice days with good snow really advanced off piste skiing can be experienced.

 “Forget about heli-skiing.
 Just take the train.”